Exim

 On the other hand, it is one of the oldest MTAs and has been widely used in the industry.

-However, its complexity and the difficulty of configuring it have led many organizations to prefer more modern alternatives like Exim or Postfix.
+However, its complexity and configuration difficulty have led many organizations to prefer more modern alternatives like Exim or Postfix.

-Exim stands out for its balance of flexibility and performance, making it a good fit for everything from small businesses to large corporations with complex email needs.
+In comparison, Exim offers a balance between flexibility and performance, making it suitable for a wide range of environments, from small businesses to large corporations with complex email needs.

 Conclusion